MattUnderwood/mattUnderwood.me---jekyll/_posts/2019-01-16-why-i-created-ubud-taxi-service.md

 layout: post
 title: Why I Created Ubud Taxi Service
 category: Web Development
-excerpt: I recently visited the island of Bali (located in Indonesia).
+excerpt: I recently visited the island of Bali in Indonesia.
 During my time there I met an awesome taxi driver named Dewa that was struggling to keep up with the changing technologies that his customers were using to arrange their transporation while in Bali.
-This interaction spurred me to create a website for Dewa to help him compete with the changing transporation landscape in Bali.
-Check out this post to learn more about the website I created and the process/technologies I used to get everything up and running.
+Check out this post to learn more about why I decided to create ubudTaxiService.com
 ---

 <h3>Backstory</h3>